 During WLAN sensing procedure, an associated non-AP STA is identified by its AID and an unassociated non-AP STA is identified by its unassociated STA identifier (USID).
 The USIDs are assigned to unassociated STAs during the sensing measurement setup exchange.
 The AID and USID assignment shall be nonconflicting and shall have the same size and valid range (as defined in 9.4.1.8 (AID field)).
 The USID usage shall follow the same rules as that of AIDs(#781).

+During WLAN sensing procedure, sensing frame exchange timeout is detected within a STA’s MAC when the response frame is not received or not sent within a sensing frame exchange timeout predefined as 10 ms. (#93, #141, #145, #430, #611, #774)

 TGbf Editor: Please modify clause ‘11.21.18.3 Sensing session setup’ of 11bf D0.3 as following: